QuantEcon/lecture-python-intro/lectures/inequality.md

 plt.show()
 ```

-From this plot we can observe that the USA has a higher Gini coefficient (i.e. higher income inequality) when compared to the UK and Norway.
+From this plot we can observe that the US has a higher Gini coefficient (i.e.
+higher income inequality) when compared to the UK and Norway.

-Norway has the lowest Gini coefficient over the three economies and is substantially lower than the US.
+Norway has the lowest Gini coefficient over the three economies and, moreover,
+the Gini coefficient shows no upward trend.

 ### Gini Coefficient and GDP per capita (over time)

 We can also look at how the Gini coefficient compares with GDP per capita (over time).

-Let's take another look at the USA, Norway, and the United Kingdom.
+Let's take another look at the US, Norway, and the UK.

 ```{code-cell} ipython3
 countries = ['USA', 'NOR', 'GBR']